February 19, 2019

 Photo by Kahli April.

 You’ll want a sturdy tripod to steady your shot.
 No matter how steady of a hand you think you have, you will always have image blur if you try to hold your camera while doing a long exposure.
+Our favourite travel tripod is the Peak Design travel tripod or, if you need something a little sturdier, most of the Manfrotto tripods.
 If you don’t have a tripod or you forgot it, fear not!
 You can get creative and manufacture something to steady your lens for the shot.
 I personally like to stack little rocks on the ground to prop up my lens.
 You can use anything you’d like, just make sure it’s steady and your camera isn’t in danger of falling or breaking.

 Even the slightest of movements can ruin your image sharpness so make sure you’re getting the best results possible, try using a 2-second timer (or 3 or 10, whatever your camera has!)
 This will ensure that you don’t accidentally bump the camera as your release the button.
 If you’re getting really into night photography, it might be a good investment to get a remote shutter release.
 This allows you to close the shutter without having to touch the camera at all.
 A shutter release is also handy if you want to your image to be a self-portrait under a night sky.
 Just be sure to stand still while the shutter is open!